-Introduction to English paragraph structure.
-Focus on coherence and sentence variety including the use of complex sentences.
-Designed for low-intermediate level ESL students.
+This course is an introduction to English paragraph structure: including the topic sentence, support, and the concluding sentence.
+The focus is on coherence, sentence variety, and the development of details for support in a paragraph.
+Designed for high-beginning level ESL students.
 S/U grading.
-Required preparation: admission to the ESLA program.
+Required preparation: admission to the ESLA Program.
 (N)